durtal/calheatmapR/README.md

 The package owes everything to the creators of the R package [`htmlwidgets`](http://www.htmlwidgets.org/) ([repo](https://github.com/ramnathv/htmlwidgets)), Ramnath Vaidyanathan and JJ Alaire, as well as the RStudio team.
 And to [@timelyportfolio](https://twitter.com/timelyportfolio) who has created a huge amount of htmlwidgets, be sure to check out his site [buildingwidgets](http://www.buildingwidgets.com/).
 This is my first htmlwidget package and at the moment it is a bit limited and doesn't replicate everything that the Javascript library does, see the To Do section below.

+Help pages can be found [here](http://durtal.github.io/calheatmapR/), as mentioned in those pages, I am unsure how a calheatmapR plot will work in a shiny app in which the data is updated.

 ### Installation

 The `calheatmapR` package is only available on github, so to install you will need the `devtools` package installed